Vankka/pr-target-branch-action/README.md

           exclude: development # Don't prevent going from development -> main
           change-to: development
           comment: |
-              Your PR was set to target `main`, PRs should be target `development` The base branch of this PR has been automatically changed to `development`, please check that there are no merge conflicts
+              Your PR's base branch was set to `main`, PRs should be set to target `development`.
+              The base branch of this PR has been automatically changed to `development`, please check that there are no merge conflicts
           already-exists-action: close_other_continue
           already-exists-comment: "Closing {url} as it has the same base branch"
           already-exists-other-comment: "This PR was closed in favor of {url}"
 ```

+## `Error: Resource not accessible by integration`

+If you run into this error when running this action please enable `Write` permissions for actions in your repository settings.
+You can do this by going to `Settings > Actions > General` and ticking `Read and write permissions` under `Workflow permissions`.
+If you want to restrict what permissions the action has access to, you can do so by following [Github's documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token) or as specified in the above examples

 # Variables